BurcinSayin/ButterflyValley/Public/Location/Varisia/Ravenhold.md

 ### Starfall Academy - Ravenhold Branch
 - Prestigious education institution
-- Specializes in divination and temporal magic studies
+- Specializes in divination and ancient magic studies

 ### The Reconciliation Plaza
 - Built on the site of the original camp headquarters